troydhanson/uthash/libut/README.md

 The "libut" directory is an alternative way to use uthash, utarray, utlist, utstring and utvector in your programs.
-You can copy the libut directory entirely into your own source tree, then use CFLAGS to add libut/include to your include-header search path (-I).
+You can copy the libut directory into your own source tree.
+Doing it this way dereferences symlinks:

-There are two upshots of this.
-One is that you can just #include "libut.h" instead of uthash.h, utarray.h, etc. So it is a convenient wrapper.

-The other benefit of using the libut is that if you do a "make" in libut/ it builds libut/libut.a, which you can then link into your program using LDFLAGS -Llibut -lut.
-This makes the utvector available.

-This also links in the plumbing that supports having a utvector of utstrings.
+    cp -RF libut $DESTINATION

+Then add CFLAGS to your application Makefile to pull in libut/include.

+    CFLAGS=-I libut/include

+You can use libut.h as a wrapper to pull in uthash.h, utarray.h, etc.

+    #include "libut.h"

+utvector

+The utvector is an alternative to utarray.
+It is a bit more efficient.
+It's object code, not just a header.
+To use utvector, build libut.a:

+    cd libut
+    make

+Link it into your program using:

+    LDFLAGS=-Llibut -lut

+Examples of using utvector are in libut/tests.